Existence and uniqueness of solutions to the time-dependent Kohn-Sham equations coupled with classical nuclear dynamics: Introduction

 is the Hartree electrostatic self-repulsion of the KS electron density, and

-denotes the exchange energy, whose functional derivative yields the exchange potential $v_\textsc{x}$.
-It is standard to see that the total energy $E$ as well as $\left\|\rho\right\|_{L^1\left(\bb{R}^3;\bb{R}\right)}$ are conserved quantities.
-It is worth pointing out that well-posedness results are relevant in relation to the stability and validity of the various computational methods which are used to approximate solutions.
-Roughly speaking, numerical solutions may exhibit unexpected behaviour, which may be due to the ill-posedness of the equations.
-For an overview of mathematical methods used in quantum chemistry, we refer the reader to \cite{Cances2005MathematiquesIntroduction}.
-It is impossible to do justice to the extensive literature on mathematical and physical aspects related to similar models and systems, in both time-dependent and time-independent settings: see \cite{Lieb1983DensitySystems,Perdew1981Self-interactionSystems,Perdew2003DensityCentury,LeBris2005FromJourney,Ullrich2012Time-DependentApplications} and the references therein.
-We therefore restrict ourselves to a brief review of the contributions we believe are the closest to our work.
+is the exchange energy, whose functional derivative coincides with the exchange potential~$\potX$.
+The total energy $\energy$ as well as $ \|\wf \|_{L^2(\bb{R}^3;\bb{C}^\nel)}$ are quantities which are conserved under the dynamics, as is customary for Hamiltonian systems.

 Canc\`es \&{} Le Bris \cite{Cances1999OnDynamics} have considered similar electronic evolution equations coupled with classical nuclear dynamics consistent with the mean-field Ehrenfest approach.
-More precisely, they studied a system involving the Hartree--Fock equations:
+They studied a system involving the Hartree--Fock equations:

-where $\rho=\displaystyle\sum_{j=1}^N\left|\phi_j\right|^2$, the Hartree--Fock Hamiltonian is defined as
+where $\dens=\displaystyle\sum_{\elindex=1}^\nel |\wf^{\text{HF}}_\elindex |^2$, the Hartree--Fock Hamiltonian is defined as

 and